Keith Holyoake

 Holyoake's government rewrote the criminal legal code, passing the Crimes Act 1961.
-One of the main features of this act was the abolition of capital punishment, though only ten National MPs voted for its abolition.
+One of the main features of that act was the abolition of capital punishment, though only ten National MPs voted for its abolition.
 Among many conservative reforms, his government introduced a form of "voluntary unionism".
 In foreign policy, Holyoake supported the United States and sent troops to Vietnam.
-Holyoake led his party to four consecutive election victories (not since surpassed).
+He led his party to four consecutive election victories (not since surpassed).
 In 1972, he resigned as prime minister to ease the succession for his deputy and friend, Jack Marshall.

-In 1977, the National government of Robert Muldoon appointed Holyoake as governor-general, creating controversy as opponents argued that a former politician should not hold the non-partisan position.
+In 1977, the National government of Robert Muldoon created controversy by appointing Holyoake as governor-general.
+Opponents argued that a former politician should not hold the non-partisan position.
 Holyoake's term was limited to three years, not the normal five.
-In 1980, he became a Knight of the Order of the Garter, a rare honour.
+In 1980, he became a Knight Companion of the Order of the Garter, a rare honour.

-Holyoake is to date the third longest serving New Zealand prime minister (just under 12 years), surpassed only by Richard Seddon's 13 years and William Massey's close to 13 years; he was also the first to be born in the 20th century.
-Holyoake was known for his diplomatic style and "plummy" voice.
-He was also fondly (or mockingly) known as Kiwi Keith, a name given to him in childhood to distinguish him from an Australian cousin with the same name.
+Holyoake is the third-longest-serving New Zealand prime minister (just under 12 years), surpassed only by Richard Seddon's 13 years and William Massey's close to 13 years.
+Holyoake was also the first to be born in the 20th century.
+Known for his diplomatic style and "plummy" voice, he was also fondly (or mockingly) known as "Kiwi Keith", a name given to him in childhood to distinguish him from an Australian cousin with the same name.

 Early life

 Holyoake was born at Mangamutu, a short distance from Pahiatua, a town in New Zealand's Wairarapa region, the son of Henry Victor Holyoake and Esther Eves.
-Holyoake's great-grandparents, Richard and Eliza Holyoake, settled at Riwaka near Motueka in 1843, and his maternal great-grandparents, William and Sarah Eves, arrived in Nelson in 1842.
-Relatives of the 19th-century secularist George Holyoake, the Holyoakes ran a small general store at Mangamutu, and then lived for a time in both Hastings and Tauranga, before settling on the family farm at Riwaka, following the death of Holyoake's grandfather in 1913.
+Keith Holyoake's great-grandparents, Richard and Eliza Holyoake, settled at Riwaka near Motueka in 1843, and his maternal great-grandparents, William and Sarah Eves, arrived in Nelson in 1842.
+Relatives of the 19th-century secularist George Holyoake, the Holyoakes ran a small general store at Mangamutu, and then lived for a time in both Hastings and Tauranga, before settling on the family farm at Riwaka, following the death of Keith's grandfather in 1913.

 Holyoake was raised in the Plymouth Brethren church, and his social life as a child was very restricted.
-At age 12, having left school after his father's death, Holyoake worked on the family hop and tobacco farm in Riwaka.
+From the age of 12, having left school after his father's death, Holyoake worked on the family hop and tobacco farm in Riwaka.
 His mother had trained as a school teacher, and continued his education at home.
 After taking over the management of the farm, he became involved in various local farming associations, something that increased his interest in politics.